andrew henderson menu

 Freedom

-What freedoms will that new citizenship give you?
+• What freedoms will that new citizenship give you?

-Will your new residence permit give you more travel options?
+• Will your new residence permit give you more travel options?

-Which second passport will act as the best insurance policy if things go south in your home country?
+• Which second passport will act as the best insurance policy if things go south in your home country?

-Navigating the world of citizenship and obtaining a second passport has become increasingly difficult, and in recent years, we have seen significant changes.
-Golden Visa and Citizenship by investment programs are becoming more problematic, raising rates and increasing the required ‘donation’ in many jurisdictions.
 Don’t put it off any longer; apply to become a Nomad Capitalist client, and we will help you legally go where you are treated best.

-As our founder, Andrew Henderson, once discussed with the BBC, citizenship is now a commodity.
 As you build your passport portfolio, you can use flag theory and second passports to spread your risk across different countries to protect yourself and activate a liberating international lifestyle.
-But if we only viewed second passports as commodities, we would be missing out on the bigger picture.

 One of the most important elements of creating a Nomad strategy is finding the places where you truly feel at home.
 The fact is that many folks no longer feel at home in their home country.

-The good news is that we can all go where we’re treated best and find the places where we are welcomed and at home.
-And, when we do find those places where we feel we truly belong, our citizenship can become more meaningful, influencing us to give back and contribute to the community that is our new place of citizenship.
+And, when we find those places where we feel we truly belong, our citizenship can become more meaningful, influencing us to give back and contribute to the community that is our new place of citizenship.

 After all, every citizenship brings with it both rights and responsibilities.
 The traditional concept of citizenship is imbued with these responsibilities, focusing not only on the rights you claim as a citizen but on how you can contribute back to the community and nation in which you live.
-It is a symbiotic relationship, one that scholars and philosophers have been discussing for thousands of years.
-Societies thrive on the give and take of this relationship.

 Some, however, take the relationship to the extreme.
 The United States is one place where the conversation about rights is so intense that it has produced generations of entitled citizens.

-And yet, the US government also imposes more “responsibilities” upon its people than any other country on earth.
+And yet, the US government also imposes more ‘responsibilities’ upon its people than any other country on earth.
 You won’t find many of these legal obligations listed on the United States Citizens and Immigration Services website.

 Their focus is on the more palatable citizenship rights and responsibilities like the right to express yourself and the responsibility to participate in the democratic process.
-But the obligations of being a US citizen include numerous restrictions, regulations, sanctions, and demands that other countries simply do not hold over their citizens’ heads.

-These legal obligations come as part of the package deal of US citizenship, but they aren’t widely known.
-They are more like the terms and conditions written in fine print that you blindly accept when installing new software on your computer.
-You would never read them, but you are bound to them.
+They’re more like the terms and conditions written in fine print that you blindly accept when installing new software on your computer.
+You would never read them, but you’re bound to them.

 Everything we do here at Nomad Capitalist is about transparency and following the law 100% of the time.
 Going where you’re treated best also means that if you don’t like the conditions, you can leave.
-And, since US citizens are subject to these obligations no matter where they are in the world, Mr. Henderson ultimately voted with his feet and decided to renounce his US citizenship.

 The bottom line is that you have to be aware of the fine print, especially as a US citizen.
 The laws that you must follow – the real obligations of US citizens are not just about where you live but about the citizenship that follows you no matter where you go.